ResEmoteNet: Bridging Accuracy and Loss Reduction in Facial Emotion Recognition: Results and Discussion

 \section{Results and Discussion}

-In this section, we present the experimental results conducted on three widely used benchmark datasets, FER2013, RAF-DB, and AffectNet.
-We evaluated our proposed method, ResEmoteNet, on these datasets and compared it with other state-of-the-art methods, as shown in Table \ref{result-compare}.
-The results demonstrate that our proposed method outperforms the current state-of-the-art techniques.
-We present the confusion matrices of the ResEmoteNet for each of the datasets depicting their class wise confusions on the respective test sets in Fig. \ref{fig:confusion_matrices},
+In this section, we present the experimental results conducted on four widely used benchmark datasets, FER2013, RAF-DB, AffectNet-7 and ExpW.
+We evaluated our proposed method, ResEmoteNet, on these datasets and tabulated in Table \ref{result-compare}.
+We also present the confusion matrices of the ResEmoteNet for each of the datasets depicting their class wise confusions on the respective test sets in Fig. \ref{fig:confusion_matrices}.